nickmy9729/Smart-Bartender/README.md

-Modified Version
+# Modified Version

--changed the Font and made it bigger
+- changed the Font and made it bigger

--set a Default StandBy Light to Red
+- set a Default StandBy Light to Red

--Changed some Pins
+- Changed some Pins

+- Drinklist by Danzibob

 ------------------------------------------------------------------------------------
 # Smart Bartender with Adafruit SSD1306